dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 }
 ```

 We proceeded with learning switch/case, and usually end here.
 "We're ready to hack The Next Facebook.
-Nobody can stop us now, not even our teamlead.
-Or even SIGTERM!"
+Nobody can stop us now, not even our teamlead".

-Ok, the last one was a bit dark.

 ```ts
 switch (x) {